nguyenle0401/Final-fe/README.md

 Congratulation, you have done a great job to go to this point.
 It's time for you to walk on your own feet.
 Look at the backend API documentation and figure out any feature you can add to the app.
 Some suggestions:

-- Blog Pagination
+- Idiom Pagination
 - User can see a list of users with pagination
 - User can add friends
-- User can react with blogs or reviews with emoji icon (called `reactions` in the backend API)
+- User can react with idioms or reviews with emoji icon (called `reactions` in the backend API)
 - User can see his/her profile and update it
-- User has a dashboard layout to manage his/her blogs, friends
+- User has a dashboard layout to manage his/her idioms, friends